RonYariv/football-analysis/README.md

   - Adjusts all positions relative to the moving camera for accurate measurements.

 - **Real-World Coordinate Transformation**
-  - Maps pixel coordinates to actual soccer field dimensions using perspective transformation.
+  - Maps pixel coordinates to actual football field dimensions using perspective transformation.
   - Enables precise player position and movement tracking on the field.

 - **Speed and Distance Calculation**